 Consider the following example: An established auto manufacturer can run through OLM and SIL simulations with blinding speed, covering a huge range of “what ifs” well in advance of product development kick-off and throughout the development cycle.
 If a particular ECU or component becomes available (as hardware), and its interaction complexities with vehicle areas must be evaluated, the development program might logically enter a HIL phase.
 However, the timing of this HIL phase may only be slightly ahead of prototype vehicle testing, or even simultaneous with it.
 In either case, subjective driver feedback will influence the HIL area.
 Why wait for this to occur sequentially?
 Since subjective feedback has the power to completely redirect an entire vehicle development program (usually at the most inconvenient time!), it is quite useful to have a “sneak preview” of subjective assessments in the form of DIL simulation capability.
 If the correct tools are in place via the above considerations, it is possible to expand the definition of co-simulation, and find yourself ahead of the curve.

-To learn more about how DIL simulation is influencing modern vehicle development, download our FREE white paper, “Look Down the Road: Driving Simulator Technology & How Automotive Manufacturers will Benefit”.
+To learn more about how DIL simulation is influencing modern vehicle development, download our FREE eBook, Looking down the road: Harnessing the benefits of driving simulator technology.